HalalBooking’s guide to DIY Umrah

-Muslims who want to complete Umrah as a family should consider school holidays, but flight prices tend to be higher on those dates.
+Muslims who want to complete Umrah as a family should consider travelling during school holidays, although you should bear in mind that flight prices tend to be higher on those dates.

-The cheapest tickets can usually be found in January and February if you plan ahead.
+The cheapest flight tickets can usually be found in January and February if you plan ahead.

 Can I book a hotel for Umrah in Mecca and Medina with HalalBooking?

-HalalBooking offers a wide range of properties in all the major cities of Saudi Arabia with prices to suit every budget.
+HalalBooking offers a choice of hundreds of hotels in the holy cities of Mecca (Makkah) and Medina (Madinah) with prices to suit every budget.

-‘Price Match’ is an honest promise that HalalBooking will honour that price if you find accommodation for the same nights at a lower price.
+‘Price Match’ is HalalBooking’s promise that they will honour that price if you find accommodation for the same nights at a lower price elsewhere.